xen-42/outer-wilds-real-solar-system/README.md

 ### Models

-"Teapot." (https://skfb.ly/oqPNZ) by Akulla is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+"Teapot." (https://skfb.ly/oqPNZ) by Akulla is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).

-All other models are from [NASA](https://nasa3d.arc.nasa.gov/models) or made by [Trifid](https://github.com/TerrificTrifid).
+All other models are from [NASA](https://nasa3d.arc.nasa.gov/models) or made by Trifid.